McMasterRS/LFSpy/docs/_build/html/_sources/Configuration.rst.txt

 Configuration
 =================================

 The localized feature selection method has a set of user configurable paramaters that can be tweaked to get your desired functionality.
-For a full description of each parameter refer to the paperslisted in the cirations section.
+For a full description of each parameter refer to the papers listed in the citations section.
 The parameters are:

 * alpha: (default: 19) the maximum number of selected features for each representative point